ottenhoff/drupal-lti_tool_provider/README.txt

 custom_return_label defines a label to override the default "Return to LMS" menu label.

+Language
+It is possible to set the language in the Drupal Tool to match the launch_presentation_locale from the LTI launch context.
+First enable the locale core module, then add the languages you wish to support at admin/config/regional/language.
+Download and install the language translations for the languages you chose.
+Then check the box for Session on admin/config/regional/language/configure.

 This software was developed as a project of the
 Centre for Educational Innovation and Technology (The University of Queensland)